 - 6 rings sliced onion

 - In a food processor, add oats and process to the consistency of coarse bread crumbs then transfer to large bowl.
 If using quick oats, no need to process them, skip this step and add quick oats to a large bowl.

-- Add beans, A1/BBQ sauce, spices to food processor and process until well combined.
+- Add beans, A1/BBQ sauce and spices to food processor and process until well combined.
 It will look like thick refried beans.

-- Transfer to bowl and add cooked rice and oats.
+- Transfer to bowl with oats and add cooked rice.
 Mix well with a spoon to combine all ingredients.